5 Segmentation

 color = "grey10"))

 We can see that our demographic segments and factor segments cluster into specific groups.
-We can now analyze these groups to create detailed psychographic profiles.
+We can now analyze these groups to create specific psychographic profiles.

 #-----------------------------------------------------------------